noisolation/design-ninja-system/README.md

-# Starter JetPack for Design Ninja Teams
+# No Isolation's Design Ninja System

-In this repository we have gathered the required software and concepts for running an efficient design system.
+In this repository we have gathered the required software and concepts for running a design ninja system.

+## Design Ninja System Definition

+A design ninja system enables a design team to collaborate and perform unified design work.
+It unifies a set of tools and concepts to structure the underlying design process.

 ## Our Design Tool